-13.813.10 Customer Complaints
+13.8 Customer Complaints

-- (1) A distributor must keep a record of -
+A distributor must keep a record of -

-- (a) the total number of customer complaints (excluding quality and reliability complaints) received; and
+- (a) the total number of complaints received; and

 - (b) the total number -

-- (i)reliability of supply complaints;
+- (i) reliability of supply complaints;

-- (ii)quality of supply complaints;
+- (ii) quality of supply complaints;

-- (iii)street lighting complaints;
+- (iii) street lighting complaints;

-- (iv)network assets complaints;
+- (iv) network assets complaints;

-- (v)network charges and costs complaints;
+- (v) network charges and costs complaints;

-- (vi)(i) administrative processes or customer service complaints; and (vii)(ii) other complaints.
+- (vi) administrative processes or customer service complaints; and

+- (vii) other complaints.

-- (c) the action taken by a distributor to rectify address a complaint (excluding quality and reliability complaints); and
+- (c) the action taken by a distributor to rectify a complaint; and

-- (d) the time taken for a the appropriate procedures for dealing with the complaint (excluding quality and reliability complaints) to be rectified concluded.
+- (d) the time taken for a complaint to be rectified.

-- (2) A distributor must keep a copy of each complaint referred to in subclause (1).

-- (3) In this clause -